November – December '25: Battles, Breakthroughs, and Blessings

 Thank you for reading this letter.
 Your prayers and support are what make our work here possible and help us reach souls.
 In addition to our ministry, we have been giving eight to nine hours a week to two new works in the west of Ireland, but as they have grown in numbers and the people in their faithfulness, we can see it is time for us to begin refocusing our time toward our ministry and family.
 We are excited to see these new ministries thriving and to know that we got to have a small part in them.
 We will still be able to help for a little while, just not as frequently.

-Summer Bible Camp at the end of July.
+July – I had scheduled for some Bible college students from NBT (Neighbourhood Bible Time) to come and help us with our Summer Bible Camp at the end of July.
 I assumed we would be in a building by then, but that was not the case, so I was frantically trying to come up with solutions for them to come.
 When several ideas fell through, I contacted Bro.
 Andrew Day, who is in Ennis, and asked if he would be up to the idea of combining efforts and having the Summer Bible Camp in Ennis, since our countryside location would not be ideal.
 He was enthusiastic about the idea, and it was good, because I had 3 teens and a child who would be able to attend, and he had 5 children and 3 teens who would be willing to attend, so it was a larger core group than if we did it alone.
 I quickly found a local football club, got fliers and posters made, set up a Google form for online signups, made a website, and threw hundreds of euros into Facebook

 advertisements.
 Once we got the fliers, people began distributing them in the Ennis area.
 We ended up having a great week.
 By the end of the week, we’d had 33 in the Summer Bible Camp, with 19 new visitors, and 21 in the Teen Rally, with 7 new visitors.
 The NBT evangelists also had a great spirit and were a great blessing.
 At the beginning of the month, we got to fellowship with some of the other missionaries in Ireland at an annual Fourth of July barbecue at Powerscourt Waterfall in the Dublin area.
 We had a great time and brought a piñata for the kids to enjoy at the end of our time there.
 Aside from the two evangelists, we didn’t have any new visitors for the month of July.